hex-ronin/bintang/README.md

 ## Web Server

-This repo also contains a `bintang.yml` which deploys a web server in kubernetes that can be used to serve up the web page generated.
-You just need to change the directory in the file to be the directory where you put the `summary.html`.

-Alteratively, you can also use docker to run a container.
+You can use docker to run a web server container.
 ```
 $ docker run -dit --name bintang-web-server -p 8080:80 -v [directory to the summary.html]:/usr/local/apache2/htdocs/ httpd:2.4
 ```